Steve Hooker

-Hooker was born in Melbourne, Victoria, and has a personal best of 10.82 s in 100 m as an amateur sprinter.
+Hooker was born in Melbourne, Victoria, and has a personal best of 10.79 s in 100 m as an amateur sprinter.
 He ran in the 2010 Stawell Gift.

 Career

 Hooker won gold at the 2008 Beijing Olympics with a vault of 5.96 metres, setting a new Olympic record, and making him the first Australian male track and field gold medallist in 40 years since Ralph Doubell won the 800 metres in Mexico City in 1968.

 At the 2009 World Athletics Championships, in Berlin, Hooker won the gold medal despite a hamstring injury.
 On only his second jump, Hooker cleared 5.90 metres, to win the gold medal after missing 5.85 metres on his first attempt.

 At the 2010 IAAF World Indoor Championships, Hooker won the gold medal in the pole vault with a vault of 6.01 metres, a championship record.

 At the 2010 Commonwealth Games, Hooker won the gold medal in the pole vault.

 Hooker competed at the 2012 London Olympics and finished 14th after failing to vault a height in the final.

 Hooker joined six-metre club for the first time on 27 January 2008 at an outdoor competition in Perth, Western Australia with a vault of 6.0m.
 On 7 February 2009, at the Boston Indoor Games he set an Australian indoor record with a vault of 6.06m.
 Both heights were the Australian record at the time of his retirement.

 During his career he was coached by Mark Stewart and Alex Parnov.

-He retired from athletics in April 2014, choosing to focus on his family, his wife Yekaterina Kostetskaya having given birth to their first son, Maxim, in 2013.
+He retired from athletics in April 2014, choosing to focus on his family.
+His wife Yekaterina Kostetskaya gave birth to their first son, Maxim, in 2013, and the couple have since had two more sons.